Lathe Stand and Shop Setup Guide: Height, Ballast, and Power

 • Target spindle height is in that range

 Midi lathes on their factory stands often hit 40 to 43 inches.
 If that’s too low for you, add a riser platform or machine mount pad between the stand and the floor.
+Shorter than average?
+Look for a stand that adjusts down, or shim it unevenly to trim a couple of inches off the working height where a true drop isn’t an option.

 Full-size floor lathes are typically designed to put the spindle at 43 to 46 inches.
 The Powermatic 3520C and Grizzly G0766 are both in this range.
 Check the machine’s dimensional drawing before assuming.